Burning Season in Laos – Is it Really That Bad?

 Squished between then, Singapore doesn’t have agriculture going for it but still suffers from the burning season.
 There isn’t much that can be done to stop the haze from traveling all around the region.

-Nonetheless, the burning season in Malaysia, Indonesia, and Singapore doesn’t get as bad as in Northern Laos and Northern Thailand.
+Nonetheless, the burning season in Malaysia, Indonesia, and Singapore doesn’t get as bad as in Northern Laos and Northern Thailand if I say so myself.

 Vietnam